Loading Events

 Hani Kablawi

-Executive Vice Chairman, BNY
+Executive Vice Chair, BNY

 As Executive Vice Chair, Hani leads BNY's strategy, business, client relationships and teams across Middle East, Africa and Asia Pacific.
 He is member of BNY’s Executive Committee, and of the senior committees that oversee business management, client, risk, people and culture.
 He also serves on a number of the bank's subsidiary boards in Europe and the Middle East.